kazare/mini-porjects/README.md

 # mini-projects

 A place for all of my mini projects

-Currently praticing Python